13 Times Animals Interrupted News Reports

 But what was even better was what happened when WRDW News 12 reported on the NASA spider.
 Here’s Meredith Anderson and Tim Strong.

-Sure, that was a prank, but the video went viral and they’re still talking about it in Augusta, Georgia.
+Sure, that was a prank, but the video went viral.

 When KCCI meteorologist Kurtis Gertz did a live report from the Iowa State Fair in 2008, he volunteered to appear in a snake show.
 A huge Burmese python named Dawn slithered her tail up into the leg of Gertz’s cargo shorts and out the other leg!
 It took some time to extract her, and even longer for everyone to stop laughing.
 The video became a classic.